TP

 IFT Forms

-These disclose financial flows from Poland to other jurisdictions, such as payments for intangible services, interest, and income subject to withholding tax (WHT).
+These disclose financial flows from Poland to other jurisdictions — e.g., payments for intangible services, interest, and income subject to withholding tax (WHT).

 JPK_CIT and KSeF – A Data Access Revolution